thybzi/styledoc/README.md

 However, *PhantomJS usage is just an option* giving you [some advantages](#phantomjs-advantage), so this dependency is marked **optional**, and StyleDoc installation won't fail if `phantom` couldn't be installed.
 You'll also see a warning message when generating showcase with `use_phantomjs` option enabled and no `phantom` package installed.

-If you succeeded in fixing that issue, you can re-run `npm install`, which will try to install `phantom` package again.
+If you succeeded in fixing that issue, you can re-run `npm install styledoc`, which will try to install `phantom` package again.

+#### Weak subdependency in PhantomJS
+Also, even with `phantom` successfully installed on Windows you can still expirience problems like `Error: Cannot find module 'weak'`.

+That can be solved by enabling `phantomjs_noweak` option for [showcaseFile() method](#showcasefile-method-options)).
+More details follow here: https://github.com/sgentle/phantomjs-node#use-it-in-windows

 ### Is there a grunt wrapper for npm module?
 Yes, there is npm package `grunt-styledoc` that is usable for [Grunt](http://gruntjs.com/).